- a person who holds several positions, especially ones that give him or her bureaucratic importance.

-But pooh-bah declares "I must set bounds to my insatiable ambition."The Secrets of a Savoyard
+But Pooh-Bah declares "I must set bounds to my insatiable ambition."The Secrets of a Savoyard

-A corporation is not a commercial pooh-bah, divided into unrelated sections.The Promise Of American Life
+A corporation is not a commercial Pooh-Bah, divided into unrelated sections.The Promise Of American Life

-pooh-bah, it seems that the festivities in connection with my approaching marriage must last a week.The Open Secret of Ireland
+Pooh-Bah, it seems that the festivities in connection with my approaching marriage must last a week.The Open Secret of Ireland

 "leader who maintains excessive bureaucratic control," 1888, from Pooh-Bah, the name of the "Lord High Everything Else" character in Gilbert and Sullivan's "The Mikado" (1885).